AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     end Float_Arrays;

 Aspects and attributes might refer to the same kind of information.
-For example, we can use the :ada:`Size` aspect to define the expected size of objects of a certain type:
+For example, we can use the :ada:`Size` aspect to define the expected minimum size of objects of a certain type:

 :code-config:`accumulate_code=True`